rryam/MeshingKit/README.md

 ## Hex Color Initialization

-MeshingKit includes an extension on `Color` that allows you to initialize colors using hexadecimal strings:
+There is an extension on `Color` that allows to initialise colors using hexadecimal strings:

 ```swift
 let color = Color(hex: "#FF5733")